bevacqua/hint/README.md

 # hint

-> Awesome tooltips at your fingertips
+> Awesome pure CSS tooltips at your fingertips

 # Install